bscotch/favro-sdk/README.md

 <h2 align="center">The <i>(Unofficial)</i> Node.js SDK for Favro</h2>

 [Favro](https://www.favro.com/) is an amazing project management tool and a great way to centralize all kinds of workflows.
-Favro provides a robust HTTP API and webhooks to connect external events and data sources to Favro Workflows, but raw HTTP APIs are a pain to use.
-That's what Bravo is for!
+However, Favro's integrations with external tools, and its own internal automations, are limited.
+Favro provides a limited [HTTP API and Webhooks](https://favro.com/developer), allowing us to extend Favro's internal automations and external integrations.
+However, working with raw web APIs & Webhooks is a pain.
+That's where Bravo comes in!

+Bravo is a Node.js toolkit (or, if we want to get fancy, a "Software Development Toolkit") meant to make working with the Favro API a breeze.
+Within [its limitations](#tips-tricks-and-limitations), anyway!

 _Butterscotch Shenanigans&reg; and Bravo are not affiliated with Favro._